GUDHI/GUDHI.github.io/pages/licensing.md

 ---

-The GUDHI library is an open source C++ library, with its Cython interface, and is available under an [Open Source][1] license.
+The GUDHI library is a C++ library, with a Python interface (via Cython).
+It is available under either an [Open Source][1] license or under a commercial license.

+### The Open Source license

-GUDHI is licensed under the [GPLv3][2] license.
-This license is a Copyleft license that gives you the right to use, copy and modify the code freely.
+GUDHI is distributed under the [GPLv3][2] license.
+This is a Copyleft license that gives the user the right to use, copy and modify the code freely for non-commercial purposes.

-If you distribute your software based on a GUDHI module, be aware that you have to distribute your own software under the [GPLv3][2] license, as well as the GUDHI modifications in case you performed any.
+Note that any GUDHI-derived modules must be distributed under the GPLv3 license.

+### The commercial license

+For lawful use of GUDHI in cases not covered by GPLv3 license please [contact us][3] to purchase a commercial license for the whole library or its parts.

  [1]: https://opensource.org/
  [2]: http://www.gnu.org/copyleft/gpl.html
+ [3]: {{ site.url }}/contact